 Merchant-Initiated Merchant Payment Authorized on POS

 This use case describes the business process and business rules in which merchant initiates a request for payment from the customer; the customer reviews the payment request on a merchant device and authorizes the payment by OTP or QR code on the merchant device.
-The customer authentication information is sent from Payee FSP to Payer FSP for authentication by Payer FSP.
+The customer authentication information is sent from Payee DFSP to Payer DFSP for authentication by Payer DFSP.

 ATM-Initiated Cash-Out

 This use case describes the business process and business rules in which an ATM initiates a cash-out request from a customer account.
 Customer pre-generates an OTP for cash-out and uses this OTP on the ATM device to initiate ATM cash-out.
-The Payer FSP validates the OTP received in the ATM-Initiated Cash-Out request for authentication purposes.
+The Payer DFSP validates the OTP received in the ATM-Initiated Cash-Out request for authentication purposes.

 Bulk Payments

-Bulk Payments is used when an organization or business is paying out funds – for example, aid or salary to multiple Payees who have accounts located in the different FSPs.
+Bulk Payments is used when an organization or business is paying out funds – for example, aid or salary to multiple Payees who have accounts located in the different DFSPs.
 The organization or business can group transactions together to make it easier for uploading and validating individual transactions in bulk before the bulk transaction is executed.
 It is also possible for the organization to follow up the result of the individual transactions in the bulk transaction after the bulk transaction is executed.

 Refund

-As part of its commitment to Straight Through Processing, the Mojaloop protocol treats all funds transfers as irrevocable.
+As part of its commitment to Straight Through Processing, the IPFI protocol treats all funds transfers as irrevocable.
 Funds transfers can be reversed, but only by initiating a separate refund payment linked to the original transfer.
 This use case describes the business flow to refund a completed interoperability transaction.

+Third Party Payment Services

+The Third Party Payment Services message set covers the following use cases:

-Linking accounts to PISPs
+Linking accounts to TPPs

-This use case describes the process by which a PISP can request that an FSP allow the PISP to initiate the movement of funds from a customer’s account at the FSP.
-This may optionally include obtaining the FSP’s consent to the delegation of the transfer authorization process from the FSP to the PISP.
-The use case also covers the process by with the FSP can satisfy itself that the customer consents to the account linking proposed by the PISP.
+This use case describes the process by which a TPP can request that an DFSP allow the TPP to initiate the movement of funds from a customer’s account at the DFSP.
+This may optionally include obtaining the DFSP’s consent to the delegation of the transfer authorization process from the DFSP to the TPP.
+The use case also covers the process by with the DFSP can satisfy itself that the customer consents to the account linking proposed by the TPP.

-Payments initiated by PISP
+Payments initiated by TPP

-This use case describes the business flow by which a PISP can initiate a transfer from a customer’s account at an FSP to which it has been linked, and optionally obtain an authorization for the transfer from the customer which will be accepted by the FSP which holds the customer’s account.
+This use case describes the business flow by which a TPP can initiate a transfer from a customer’s account at a DFSP to which it has been linked, and optionally obtain an authorization for the transfer from the customer which will be accepted by the DFSP which holds the customer’s account.

 Currency conversion

+The currency conversion message set allows currency conversions to be executed between a DFSP and a foreign exchange provider (FXP).

+Currency conversion

-This use case describes how FSPs can request other participants in an interoperability scheme who provide specialized currency conversion services (Foreign Exchange Providers or FXPs) to convert from one currency to another, either wholesale (where the converted funds are credited directly to the requesting FSP) or PvP, where the success of the conversion is linked to the success of an associated funds transfer.
+This use case describes how DFSPs can request other participants in an interoperability scheme who provide specialized currency conversion services (Foreign Exchange Providers or FXPs) to convert from one currency to another, either wholesale (where the converted funds are credited directly to the requesting DFSP) or PvP, where the success of the conversion is linked to the success of an associated funds transfer.

 Information Flows

 This diagram shows an overview of the information flows between business processes.
-The scope of this new development is the communications between Payer FSP and Payee FSP, possibly via an optional Switch.
-Also in scope is bulk quotes and payments, and an account lookup service to determine the FSP servicing the payee.
+The scope of this new development is the communications between Payer DFSP and Payee DFSP, possibly via an optional Switch.
+Also in scope is bulk quotes and payments, and an account lookup service to determine the DFSP servicing the payee.

 Business Transactions

-The communication between FSPs is performed in several service transactions :
+The communication between DFSPs is performed in several service transactions :

 Lookup participants and parties